steveredden/homebridge-kasa-lightstrip/CustomLightingEffects.md

 ## Procedure

 Create a Custom Effect in the Kasa app, or consider trying to [build your own](#BYOE) programmatically.
+Set the strip to be actively using your Custom Effect.

-Once created, to retrieve a properly-formatted JSON string you will need to execute the following command in your environment that has the [python-kasa](https://github.com/python-kasa/python-kasa#readme) library installed (validate your installation [here](README.md#Validation)):
+Once running, to retrieve a properly-formatted JSON string you will need to execute the following command in your environment.
+Make sure your environment has the [python-kasa](https://github.com/python-kasa/python-kasa#readme) library installed (validate your installation [here](README.md#Validation)).
+Then execute the following:

 ```sh